Blockstream/satellite/doc/docker.md

 <!-- markdown-toc end -->

-A Docker image is available to be used as the *Blockstream Satellite host*, that is, the system with everything you need to interface with the supported satellite receivers.
-All you need to do is run the `blockstream/satellite` Docker image while providing the appropriate resources to the container.
-This process is explained next.
+A Docker image is available with everything you need to interface with the supported satellite receivers.
+All you need to do is run the `blockstream/satellite` Docker image while providing the appropriate resources to the container, as explained next.

 ## Standalone Receiver